How to Write a Debt Settlement Letter

 What Is Debt Settlement?

 In a debt-settlement negotiation, you ask your creditors to accept less than the balance due on a debt.
 If the creditor agrees, the remaining amount is forgiven.
-You may pay a debt settlement in a single lump sum or in a series of structured payments.
+You could pay a debt settlement in a single lump sum or in a series of structured payments.
 The types of debts that creditors may be willing to settle include:

 Unsecured personal loans or lines of credit